MicrosoftDocs/SupportArticles-docs/support/browsers/rss-feeds-not-listed-or-cannot-subscribe.md

 This article provides you the steps to solve the issue that the Really Simple Syndication (RSS) feeds are not listed or you cannot subscribe the RSS feeds in Internet Explorer.

 _Original product version:_ &nbsp; Internet Explorer
 _Original KB number:_ &nbsp; 926448

 ## Symptoms

-In Windows Internet Explorer, you subscribe to Really Simple Syndication (RSS) feeds.
+In Internet Explorer , you subscribe to Really Simple Syndication (RSS) feeds.
 Then, you may experience one or more of the following issues:

 - The RSS feeds to which you subscribe are not listed in Internet Explorer.
 - You cannot subscribe to RSS feeds in Internet Explorer.